How to choose a memory care facility — the questions that matter most

 When your parent moves to memory care, your relationship with them is going to change.
 It has to.
 You can't be their primary caregiver anymore.
 You need to become someone else in their life.

-Some people find their role by visiting on a schedule and being the person who ensures they're happy.
+Some people find their role by visiting on a schedule and being the person who ensures their parent is comfortable.
 Some become the person who advocates when something's wrong.
 Some become the storyteller who reminds staff who your parent was before dementia.
-Some visit and try to have whatever conversation is possible, knowing that your parent might not remember you were there.
+Some visit and try to have whatever conversation is possible, knowing that the visit might not be remembered.
 There's no one right role.
 Your role is the one that fits your parent's needs and your capacity.

 Visiting without managing is especially important with memory care.
 You're not there to check on whether staff is doing things right, though if you see real problems, you address them.
 Mostly you're there to be present with your parent however they are in that moment.
 If they're having a good day and they're engaged with activities, you might just sit with them.
 If they're having a bad day and they're agitated, you might sit with them through that.
 You're not fixing anything.
 You're just being there.

 Some people visit every day.
 Some visit once a week.
 Some visit less frequently because the visits are emotionally draining or because their parent doesn't seem to recognize them anyway.
 You need to find a visiting pattern that's sustainable for you.
-If you promise daily visits and you can't deliver, your parent might feel abandoned and you'll feel guilty.
+If you promise daily visits and you can't deliver, that pattern creates guilt.
 If you visit weekly and consistently show up, that's better than sporadic daily visits interrupted by your absence.

 Your parent might do better than you expect.
 Some people with dementia seem to settle into the structure of memory care.
 They have activities.
 They have meals on time.
 They have staff who know them.
 They make friends with other residents.
 You might see your parent calmer and happier than they've been in years, even though they don't remember you.
 That's painful and also okay.
 If memory care is better for your parent than struggling at home, it's the right choice, even if it feels wrong.